Variational Neural Networks: Experiments

 A recently proposed framework called Epistemic Neural Networks \cite{osband2021epistemic} aims to provide a possibility to rank BNNs based on their ability to accurately estimate output uncertainty.
-This is done by first generating a synthetic dataset $D_T = \{(x, y)_t$ for $t \in [0, T-1]\}$ for a simple regression task $y = f(x) + \epsilon$, where y is an output scalar, $x$ is an input data point with $D_x$ number of dimensions, $\epsilon$ is a random variable sampled from a Gaussian distribution $\mathcal{N}(0, {\sigma}^2)$ representing an aleatoric uncertainty.
-The dataset size $T$ is computed as $T = D_x \lambda$, meaning that with a higher dimensionality of $x$, the number of data points also increases.
+This is done by first generating a synthetic dataset $D_T = \{(x, y)_t$ for $t \in [0, T-1]\}$ for a simple regression task $y = f(x) + \epsilon$, where $y$ is an output scalar, $x$ is an input data point with $D_x$ number of dimensions, $\epsilon$ is a random variable sampled from a Gaussian distribution $\mathcal{N}(0, {\sigma}^2)$ representing an aleatoric uncertainty.
+The dataset size $T$ is determined as $T = D_x \lambda$, where $\lambda$ is a hyperparameter, meaning that more data points are created for a higher dimensionality of $x$.
 The dataset is used to train a Neural Network Gaussian Process (NNGP) \cite{lee2018nngp} and an uncertainty estimation model of interest.
-NNGP serves as an ideal probabilistic model for this data and a predictive distribution of a selected uncertainty estimation model should be as close as possible to the predictive distribution of the NNGP model.
-An additional dataset is used to evaluate the difference between those distributions by computing the KL-divergence between the true posterior $\mathcal{N}(\mu_{\mathrm{GP}}, k_{\mathrm{GP}})$ and a model predictive distribution $\mathcal{N}(\mu_{B}, k_{B})$.
+NNGP serves as an ideal probabilistic model for this data, and a predictive distribution of a selected uncertainty estimation model should be as close as possible to the predictive distribution of the NNGP model.
+The above process is used to create two datasets, one used for training the uncertainty estimation model and one (test set) used to evaluate the uncertainty estimation performance.
+Following \cite{osband2021epistemic}, random noise is added to the data belonging to the training set, as it has been shown to increase the uncertainty estimation performance, which is measured by computing the KL-divergence between the true posterior $\mathcal{N}(\mu_{\mathrm{GP}}, k_{\mathrm{GP}})$ and a model predictive distribution $\mathcal{N}(\mu_{B}, k_{B})$.
 Lower values of KL-divergence represent better uncertainty quality for a selected model, and therefore can be used to rank different approaches for uncertainty estimation.